 Ideas for phrases to use:

-- A big yellow balloon – floating up in the air
+- A big yellow balloon – floating in the air.

-- A girl in red shorts – rolling down the hill
+- A girl in red shorts – rolling down a hill.

-- A tall, skinny man – in a pink suit – carrying a pot belly pig under his arm
+- A tall, skinny man – in a purple suit – carrying a pot belly pig under his arm.

 SENTENCES TO READ and use to PRACTICE COMPREHENSION – tactile activity: